What is work study?

 - Your timesheet will be in an electronic format.

 - You need to submit your timesheet every two weeks – Timesheet schedule to receive a paycheck.
 Please complete and submit your timesheet correctly.
 Your supervisor will be able to tell when your timesheet is available and you are authorized to begin working.

-- Your paycheck is delivered to you either by direct deposit (recommended) into your banking account or put on your “My CLC Plus” card.
-This choice is yours when you set up your “My CLC Plus” card from BankMobile.
+- Your paycheck is delivered to you by the refund preference you selected with BankMobile.
+For more information about BankMobile, visit this link: http://bankmobiledisbursements.com/refundchoicesid/.
 The staff at the Campus Welcome Center windows can assist with the set up.

 Work study job lists: Usually has new jobs for the upcoming year around the middle of August, but start checking it earlier just in case information is coming in from the supervisors.